 Any anxiety I was feeling quickly vanished as soon the stars came out to shine.
-Oh my!… I’d been living in the city too long, had forgotten how beautiful the night sky can be, and how magical.
-In the city, all the breath-taking detail is washed out by a haze of electric light.
-Not so on the deck of our jangada where every square inch of the sky was filled with brilliant, twinkling starlight.
+Oh my!… I’d been living in the city too long, had forgotten how beautiful the night sky can be on the ocean, and how magical.
+In the city all the breath-taking detail is washed out by a haze of electric light.
+Not so on the deck of our jangada, where every square inch of the sky was filled with brilliant, twinkling starlight.

 These two constellations lay beside a band of light that stretched across the heavens.
 Gazing up at this I knew what I was seeing; it was still hard to fathom its true meaning.
 How could all those stars be in just one galaxy — our galaxy — the Milky Way?
 And to think of all the other galaxies out there, billions and billions, as many as those stars.

-When the moon finally broke free from the earth’s edge and hung low and heavy in the sky, it was no less impressive.
-Then, and this points to my growing hunger at the time, the amber disk looked like the biggest lemon drop cookie I’d ever seen, with vast crunchy craters, sugary high-lands, and broad seas of the creamiest butter.
-Oh lord, how I wanted a bite.
-And that cookie seemed so close I could almost reach out and grab it!
+And when the moon finally broke free from the edge and hung low and heavy in the sky, it was no less impressive.
+Then, and this points to my growing hunger at the time, the amber glowing disk looked like the biggest lemon drop cookie I’d ever seen, with vast crunchy craters, sugary high-lands, and broad seas of the creamiest butter.
+Oh lord! how I wanted a bite.
+And that cookie seemed so close, I could almost reach out and grab it.

 Next chapter: Strangers in the Night